New David Austin Roses!

 Rosa ‘The Mill on the Floss’ is named after the novel by by the female author Mary Ann Evans, who wrote under the pen name of George Eliot, which was first published in 1860.

-Rosa ‘The Mill on the Floss’ produces quite unusual, very beautiful flowers which develop as rounded, deeply cupped blooms in a lilac pink colour, which are delightfully outlined with a raspberry pink picotee edging.
+Rosa ‘The Mill on the Floss’ produces quite unusual, very beautiful flowers which develop as rounded, deeply cupped blooms in a lilac pink colour.
+They are delightfully outlined with a raspberry pink coloured picotee edging.
 The flowers become somewhat paler as the blooms age, but are surprisingly pretty at all stages.
 What really stood out for me when I first caught sight of this new rose was the unusual and quite striking shape of the petals of Rosa ‘Mill on the Floss’, with their distinct, pointed petals.

 Rosa ‘The Mill on the Floss’ is described as being a very free-flowering rose.
 Rosa ‘The Mill on the Floss’ produces gently arching stems, and attractive glossy foliage.
 The new growth is red in colour, it turns green as the leaves and stems grow and develop.